Bobby back pack review: Travelling with an anti theft bag

 On the go:

-The Bobby is more of a day pack than a hey-all-my-life-is-inside bag, so it can get pretty full on days when it needs to carry extras like jerseys, a change of clothes, books, etc. It wasn't much of an issue for me, but if you want to travel with more tech (laptop, tablet, multiple camera lenses, etc) it could be constraining.
+The Bobby is more of a day pack than a hey-all-my-life-is-inside bag, so it can get pretty full on days when it needs to carry extras like a jacket, change of clothes, books, etc. It wasn't much of an issue for me, but if you want to travel with more tech (laptop, tablet, multiple camera lenses, etc) it could be constraining.

 While I loved all the hidden pockets, I missed having an external side-pouch where I could put a bottle of water.
 My other pack had one and while I know it's not secure, it would have freed up some interior space and saved me from having to stop and open the bag whenever I was thirsty.
 And really, I don't think a boring water bottle will be all that tempting to thieves anyway.